Careers360 Logo

 Continuous spectrum

-When white light is passed through a prism it will split seven different colored bands just like a rainbow and these colors are continuous and it is called the continuous spectrum.
+When white light is passed through a prism, it will split into seven different colored bands, just like a rainbow and these colors are continuous and it is called the continuous spectrum.

 Emission spectra

-When radiation is emitted from a source and is then passed to a prism which is then received on a photographic plate it is called the emission spectra.
-The emission spectrum can be observed by heating a substance with a high temperature.
+When radiation is emitted from a source and is then passed to a prism, which is then received on a photographic plate it is called the emission spectrum.
+The emission spectrum can be observed by heating a substance to a high temperature.

 Line spectra